rbchan/modfit/keys/lm/lm-key.md

 The first thing to do is create a text file with the model description.
 Mine is called `lm-JAGS.jag`, and it looks like this:

-Now, we need to put the data in a named list.
+Now we need to put the data in a named list, choose the parameters we want to monitor, and create a function to generate random initial values.

 ``` r
 jd <- list(y=y, x=x, n=n)